 by Sara Pennypacker (2006)

-Friendships are forged and tested, all sorts of parenting styles are addressed, siblings are both exasperating and deeply enjoyable, and both school teachers and the principal are surprised, confused, and awed by the inventive thought of third graders.
+We travel along with Clementine as she navigates home and school.
+At home, we see all sorts of parenting styles, along with siblings who are both exasperating and deeply enjoyable.
+At school, friendships are forged and tested, often in hilarious ways.
+Teachers and the principal are continually surprised, confused, and awed by the inventive thought of third graders.
 And when you’ve finished with Clementine, the words “Pay Attention,” as prodded by a teacher, will never sound the same again.